St. Thomas Flight Centre Ltd.

 Reporting

-St. Thomas Flight Centre acknowledges the right of any person who has experienced behavior prohibited by this policy to not report the incident or make a complaint regarding the behavior, to not request an investigation and to not participate in any investigation that may take place.
+St. Thomas Flight Centre acknowledges the right of any person that has experienced behavior prohibited by this policy to not report the incident or make a complaint regarding the behavior, to not request an investigation and to not participate in any investigation that may take place.

 Investigation of Sexual Violence Reports